Wasp Nests - Identification And What To Do About Them

 Structure of a wasp nest revealing hexagonal nest cells all packed together, and with an outer layer which encases the papery grey cells in a kind of ball shape.Wasps are magnificent architects! - Photo by Kelly Pinnick

-The cells are constructed by using thin scrapings of wood the wasps have gathered from fencing, logs, garden furniture etc. The wasp mixes the fine scrapings of wood with the saliva in her mouth.
-This breaks down the fibres into a pulp which are then used for constructing the cells.
+The cells are constructed by using thin scrapings of plant matter or wood.
+The wasp mixes the fine scrapings of wood with the saliva in her mouth.
+This breaks down the fibres into a pulp which is then used for constructing the cells.
 It's a little like the craft of paper making!

 In fact, it is thought that wasps inspired the invention of paper around 2,000 years ago!
-Read more amazing facts about wasps.
 You could even say that wasps invented it, humans copied it.
 When we realize just how amazing wasps are, we can appreciate them more!

 Signs of wasp activity

-Given that some wasps gather fine shavings of wood with which to build their nests, you may see tell tale signs of wasp activity in the form of tiny scratches on wooden fences and garden furniture as below.
+Given that some wasps may gather fine shavings of wood to build their nests, you may see signs of wasp activity in the form of tiny scratches on wooden fences and garden furniture as below.

 A piece of wooden fencing showing pale, thin white scratch-type markings where wasps have been gathering material with which to create pulp for constructing their nests.Above: If you look very closely, there are pale white, vertical scratches on this old piece of wooden fencing.
 Wasps have been gathering material with which to create pulp for constructing their nests.